wangteng6680/ShellTransition/README.md

 ## License

-demo is available under the MIT license.
+STransition is available under the MIT license.
 See the LICENSE file for more info.